d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 exploding or vanishing gradients while training.
-In this section, we delve into these topics with greater detail and discuss some useful heuristics that you will frequently use throughout your career in deep learning.
+In this section, we delve into these topics with greater detail and discuss some useful heuristics that you will frequently useful throughout your career in deep learning.